A pairing hypothesis based on resonating valence bond state for hole doped copper oxide high temperature superconductors: Introduction

-Since single- and two-gap picture together support Anderson theory A, one way out of the dilemma is to abandon Anderson theory B but still to retain Anderson theory A and to add new hypotheses.
-In this paper, we add three new hypotheses as following: (1) RVB state is a background of high-temperature superconducting state.
-(2) The RVB background possesses low-energy collective excitation modes which are glue of Cooper pairs.
+Because single- and two-gap picture together support Anderson theory A, one way out of the dilemma is to abandon Anderson theory B but still to retain Anderson theory A and to add new hypotheses.
+In this paper, we retain Anderson theory A, pseudogap state is a RVB state, and add three new hypotheses as following: (1) RVB state is a background of high-temperature superconducting state.
+(2) The RVB background possesses Goldstone modes which are glue of Cooper pairs.
 (3) Cooper pairs don't come from the melting of singlet pairs but have other origin.
-Based on above three hypotheses and Anderson theory A, we construct an effective Hamiltonian of HDCO-HTSCs, and from this we deduce a functional relation between $T_{c}$ and doping concentration $x$.
+Based on above three hypotheses, we construct an effective Hamiltonian of HDCO-HTSCs, and from this Hamiltonian we obtain a function relationship between $T_{c}$ and doping concentration $x$ and find the trend of $T_{c}$-line is consistent with that of underdoping region phase diagram of HDCO-HTSCs.

-It always needs to introduce some new concepts to build a new theory.
+It always needs to introduce some new concepts to construct an effective Hamiltonian.
 In this paper we introduce three new concepts as following: (1) ``RVB-background", i.e. RVB state, which is a background of high-temperature superconducting state.
-(2) ``Rubions", collective modes of RVB-background, which are glue of Cooper pairs.
+(2) ``Rubions", Goldstone modes of RVB-as-a-background, which are glue of Cooper pairs.
 (3) ``free-$d$-electrons", electrons that make up Cooper pairs, which come from the evolving of the $d_{x^{2}-y^{2}}$ electrons in process of hole-doping.